docb/dbRackSequencer/README.md

 ASEQ is a 16-step sequencer with some fine-grained possibilities for random variation over time.

-- It can be used as normal 16 step sequencer by setting the knob values.
+- It can be used as normal 16-step sequencer by setting the knob values.
   Clicking on a knob toggles the state of the step (active=gate or inactive=no gate).
 - The length of the sequence can be set using the Len parameter.
 - When clicking on Dice or there is a trigger on the dice input then the sequence is changed in the following way: